 For the second consecutive year, the NBA’s partner produced a 264-card set.
 The NBA was represented by cards Nos.
 1-176, while the ABA held down cards Nos.
 177-264 (the same format that was used for the 1972-73 set).

-Packs were still a dime with 36 packs per box.
+Packs were still a dime with either 24 or 36 packs in a box (Topps made both).

 A Haul of Hall of Famers